Diabetes Diet #10: Spring Into Vegetarianism

 2 t. each chive, parsley, thyme

 1. Saute garlic in oil to soften.
-Turn off heat and add lemon juice, and soy, Brush mushrooms with mixture.
+Turn off the heat and add lemon juice and soy.
+Brush mushrooms with the mixture.

 3. Set mushrooms in a preheated broiler, gill sides down and broil 4 minutes on each side.